JosiahSiegel/the-cynical-dba/source/_posts/2017-07-09-what-to-do-all-users-are-sysadmin.md

 permalink: what-to-do-all-users-are-sysadmin
 date: 2017-07-09 19:04:24
 comments: true
-description: "What to do: All users are sysadmin"
+description: "A time bomb with a blast radius encompassing your career"
 keywords: "MSSQLServer, permissions"
 category: MSSQLServer

 tags:
+- permissions

 ---

 Your first day on the job and all appears calm on the surface, until you learn that all **users were previously assigned a shared login with sysadmin permissions**.
-A time bomb with a blast radius encompassing your newfound career.
+A time bomb with a blast radius encompassing your career.

 ## 1. Keep calm
    More than likely you were hired to help bring stability where you work.
 Do your best to appear in control...even though the opposite is true at the moment.